 We often connect the economic status of a country to various factors such as policy, culture, political leadership, and history.
 Truly, these factors are accountable for economic success and the development of a certain country.
 And yet, one of the main factors for the economic development (and military strength) of a nation is its geographic location and climate.

 Geography and climate have major effects on economic growth and are an integral part of the economic policy a country chooses to take.
-For example, the United States has an advantage over most other economies due to its fortunate geographic structure, in terms of economic benefits and military strategy.
-Due to its geographic location, the United States has adopted the ‘good cop’ policy as its location allows them to enjoy a protective military strategy.
-Nowadays, there’s no country in the world (besides Canada and Mexico) that can attack the United States due to its unique geographic location.
+For example, the United States has an advantage over most other economies due to its fortunate geographic structure in terms of economic benefits and military strategy.
+Due to its geographic location, the United States has adopted the ‘good cop’ policy as its location allows it to enjoy a protective military strategy.
+Nowadays, there are no countries in the world (besides Canada and Mexico) that can attack the United States due to its unique geographic location.

 Why geographic location is important for a country’s economic success?